arkodeepsen/GDSC-JISCE/HackerRank Weekend #1/An Interesting Algorithm/readme.md

 Sample Output 0

 7 22 11 34 17 52 26 13 40 20 10 5 16 8 4 2 1

+*PS: This solution works for all test cases except test case #3*